Doul00/ML_Notes/chapter1/naives-bayes-classification.md

 #### II.
 Algorithms

 There are many algorithms used to build decision trees.
 Here, we will take a look at the **Gini Index** and the** Information Gain **methods.
+Other methods can be found [here](https://www.analyticsvidhya.com/blog/2016/04/complete-tutorial-tree-based-modeling-scratch-in-python/#one).

 ###### Gini Index: